mattreid/costpuller/README.md

 # Costpuller

-This tool gathers billing data for various accounts on various cloud providers.
-Currently, it supports only AWS directly; alternatively, it supports Amazon, Azure, and Google Cloud Platform via Apptio Cloudability.
+This tool gathers billing data for various accounts on various cloud providers and either saves it to a local CSV file or loads it into a Google Sheet.
+It supports Amazon, Azure, Google Cloud Platform, and IBM Cloud via Apptio Cloudability.
+(In addition, the tool has the ability to pull data directly from AWS or IBM Cloud, but this support is no longer needed.)
-Since support for IBM Cloud is not yet available via Cloudability, it uses direct access to IBM Cloud to augment the data when configured to use Cloudability.
-The data gathered is either saved to a local file as CSV or it is loaded into a Google Sheet.

 The configuration for this tool is provided by a YAML file.
 The file provides the list of account IDs whose spending data is to be retrieved,